Marco Borsato: Resurgence, burnout and scandal

 In 2019, Borsato released the single "Hoe het danst" with Dutch DJ Armin van Buuren and singer Davina Michelle.
 It became his first number-one song in 11 years and the fifteenth number-one single on the Dutch Top 40 in his career.
 It was also the 21st single of his to reach the top three in the Netherlands, extending his record over the Beatles' 19 for the most in chart history.
 "Hoe het danst" was named the biggest chart hit of 2019 by the Dutch Top 40.

 In May and June 2019, Borsato performed five concerts at De Kuip in Rotterdam.
 It was the first time he played at the stadium in 15 years.
 With these, his number of concerts at De Kuip increased to 14, breaking The Rolling Stones' previous venue record of 10.
 Borsato scored the 40th top 40 hit of his career with "Lippenstift" in October 2019, making him the seventh musical act to accomplish so.

 In January 2020, Borsato announced an indefinite professional hiatus because of burnout, including the cancellation of several planned large concerts for the year and a full duets album, which would have featured "Hoe het danst".
 He returned from his silence in March 2021 with the single "Een moment" featuring Rolf Sanchez and John Ewbank, inspired by Borsato's recent divorce.
 In December 2021, Borsato cancelled a scheduled tour amidst allegations of inappropriate sexual contact with minors during barbecues he held for his The Voice Kids contestants.

 Following the allegations, Borsato became a recluse and rarely made any public appearances.
 During his child sex abuse trial in October 2025, Borsato said that the chances of him resuming his career were virtually nonexistent.
 "Even if the court were to acquit me, I don't know if I'll ever be able to sing a single note again."
+After his acquittal in December 2025, André Rieu asked Borsato to perform together next summer, but Borsato's management said that he would not do live shows in 2026.